 The website is separate from the PlayStation Network, the online gaming hub where users can buy and download video games.
 It has been offline since April 19.

 An earlier report by Bloomberg saying that hackers had attacked the PlayStation blog was incorrect, said Sony spokesman Dan Race in a statement.

 "Media reports claiming that the U.S. PlayStation.com site and blog were partially disrupted because of hackers are false," he said.
 "We installed a new security measure that has temporarily made the sites inaccessible to select regions outside of the U.S."

 The report circulated through the Twitter online social network and was picked up by at least one news website.

-A Bloomberg representative was not immediately available for comment.
+Bloomberg corrected its story.
+A Bloomberg representative was not available.

 Users in Japan can still get access to PlayStation websites, just not the U.S. version, Race said, adding that Sony is working on getting it back online as soon as possible.